pittcsc/Documents/Constitution.md

 ## XVI) Supervisors, Initiative Leads

 A Supervisor is an officer position created by the Executive Board at the request of the Director of Initiatives.
 Supervisors cannot be members of the Executive Board, and are created and dissolved through a simple majority vote of the Executive Board.
 They may perform annual, ad-hoc functions (EX: SteelHacks Director, Recruitment Lead, managers for club projects, etc.) or they may be created to assist or lead tasks not explicitly assigned to a constitutionally defined officer, which need consistent management (EX: Social Media Manager, SCI Ambassador, Alumni Outreach Director, etc.).
 These Supervisors are to be primarily managed and assisted by the Vice President and Director of Initiatives, though other officers may help or work with them when deemed expedient.
-Supervisor positions are named "X Initiative Lead" where X refers to the project under supervision. +[INITIATIVE_LEAD]
+Supervisor positions are named "X Initiative Lead" where X refers to the project under supervision.

 ## XVII) Removal of Officers

-If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a 5/7 majority vote. +[QUOTA_CHANGE]
+If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a two thirds majority vote.

 If 40 active club members self organize a petition supporting the removal of an officer, the board must vote on the removal of the officer within five business days from submission by simple majority vote.
 Petitions are to be submitted to the Vice President.
 The Vice President must call the vote, and publish the results of the vote within 24 hours of when all votes are submitted.
-If the Vice President fails to fulfill these duties, he or she shall be removed by default. +[PETITION_CLAUSE]
+If the Vice President fails to fulfill these duties, he or she shall be removed by default.

 If an executive board member fails to vote or there is a vacancy, their vote will default in favor of removal.
-As a penalty for failing to vote, for the rest of the absent officer's term, they may be removed at any time by simple majority. +[VACANCY_CLAUSE]
+As a penalty for failing to vote, for the rest of the absent officer's term, they may be removed at any time by simple majority.

 Votes may be made asynchronously.
-If an officer votes to remove themselves, it is treated as a resignation. +[VOTING_CLARIFICATIONS]
+If an officer votes to remove themselves, it is treated as a resignation and no further voting is required.

+If there are more than two vacancies within the officer board, there must be no more than one dissenting vote to remove an additional officer.
+For example, if there are six officers, you would need a two thirds majority vote to remove an officer, while a five member board would need a four member majority to remove an officer, and a four member board would require a three member majority.

+The board must have at least 3 officers, therefore no officers may be removed if the board gets down to 3 members.

 ## XVIII) Vacancies